tahuang/Finding_Lane_Lines/README.md

 A browser window will appear showing the contents of the current directory.
 Click on the file called "P1.ipynb".
 Another browser window will appear displaying the notebook.

+*This project was designed and constructed by Udacity - Self-Driving Car NanoDegree.